-A2 raw milk is becoming more in demand these days as people learn about the problematic A1 beta-casein protein found in A1 milk.
+A2 raw milk is becoming much more in demand these days as people learn about the problematic A1 beta-casein protein found in A1 milk.

 A1 beta-casein is a milk protein that may be a problem for some that drink raw milk for its health benefits.